click to call

 Office Buildings

-Not only can it be expensive to have a building go through an earthquake, but it can cause some dangerous situations for the people that work in that building.
+Not only can it be expensive to have a building experience an earthquake, but it can also cause dangerous situations for the people who work in that building.
 From sudden collapse to blocked exits, it’s important to examine office buildings to prevent injuries or death.
-An earthquake retrofitting allows the building to be better designed and built so that it can stand up to an earthquake or other natural disasters.
+An earthquake retrofitting allows the building to be better designed and built so that it can withstand an earthquake or other natural disasters.

 How Do I Know If I Need a Retrofit?